-- has been added to Teams for commercial and government customers, making it easier for businesses to track, manage and organize important work.
+- Microsoft Lists has been added to Teams for commercial and government customers, making it easier for businesses to track, manage and organize important work.

 Microsoft 365 integrations

-- are coming to Microsoft Teams starting in October.
+- Wellbeing features and productivity insights are coming to Microsoft Teams starting in October.
 Powered by MyAnalytics and Workplace Analytics, these are designed to help managers and organization leaders gain insights into employee wellbeing and better support the needs of their workforce.
-A "virtual commute" to help add structure to employees' days, as well as guided meditations by Headspace, are also being added.
+A “virtual commute” to help add structure to employees’ days, as well as guided meditations by Headspace, are also being added.

 - A new SharePoint home site app will help connect Teams directly to their organization’s intranet, offering quick access to company news and information.